Judges in the Kyrgyz Republic are sharpening their media relations skills, thanks to a new training session conducted by the country's Supreme Court.

 Going forward, IDLO and the Supreme Court will continue to collaborate under the program to engage judges in public speaking and media interviews through Expert Cafés, DanakarTalks platforms and other roundtable activities.

-The USAID-IDLO Trusted Judiciary program aims at increasing public trust in the judiciary as an independent branch of power that protects citizens’ rights and upholds the rule of law in the Kyrgyz Republic.
+The USAID-IDLO Trusted Judiciary program aims to increase public trust in the judiciary as an independent branch of power that protects citizens’ rights and upholds the rule of law in the Kyrgyz Republic.